IronWill79/ionic-docs/docs/react/your-first-app/5-adding-mobile.md

       filepath: savedFile.uri,
       webviewPath: Capacitor.convertFileSrc(savedFile.uri),
     };
-  } else {
+  }

   // Use webPath to display the new image instead of base64 since it's
   // already loaded into memory
   return {
     filepath: fileName,
     webviewPath: photo.webPath,
   };
-  }
 };
 ```